jasonprevatt/jgprestige/README.md

     <!-- Hero Section -->
     <section id="home" class="hero">
         <div class="hero-content">
-            <h1>Elevate Your Central Florida Properties</h1>
+            <h1>Simplify Your Property Management in Central Florida</h1>
-            <p>Premier property management, cleaning, and marketing services for vacation rentals in Orlando, Kissimmee, and beyond.</p>
+            <p>Expert services for vacation rentals in Orlando, Kissimmee, and beyond.</p>
-            <a href="#contact" class="cta-button">Request a Quote</a>
+            <a href="#contact" class="cta-button">Get a Quote</a>
         </div>
     </section>

     <!-- About Us Section -->
     <section id="about" class="about">
         <h2>About Us</h2>
-        <p>We are Central Florida Property Services, your trusted partner in managing vacation rentals and properties in Orlando, Kissimmee, and surrounding areas.
-With a passion for hospitality and local expertise, we deliver exceptional property management, cleaning, and marketing to maximize your rental income and guest satisfaction.</p>
+        <p>At Central Florida Property Services, we specialize in managing vacation rentals and properties in Orlando, Kissimmee, and Central Florida.
+Our dedicated team ensures your properties thrive with top-tier management, cleaning, and marketing services.</p>
-        <p>Our mission is to make property ownership stress-free while ensuring guests enjoy unforgettable stays in Central Florida’s vibrant communities.</p>
+        <p>With deep roots in the Central Florida community, we’re committed to delivering stress-free solutions for property owners and exceptional experiences for guests.</p>
     </section>

     <!-- Services Section -->